 - Using it to pay for a big trip.
 Using your student loan refund to finance that spring break trip to Cancun might sound like fun, but it could come back to haunt you with unaffordably high student loan repayments.

 Getting a student loan refund might feel like free money from the government or your private lender.
-But overborrowing can lead to serious financial problems when you start repayments.
+But overborrowing will increase the total cost of your loan and can make repayments difficult to afford.
 Try to restrict your spending to school-related expenses and look to other sources of money like part-time work first.

 Learn more about how paying for school works by reading our guide to student loans.